Lipocrea

 Lipocrea is a genus of orb-weaver spiders first described by Tamerlan Thorell in 1878.

+As of January 2026, it was synonymized with the genus Larinia.

 Description

 Female and male spiders measure 7-8 mm in total length.
 These spiders have straw-coloured bodies and legs.
 The carapace is elongate pear-shaped but narrower in the eye region with an elongate fovea and a narrow longitudinal band dorsally.
 The abdomen is straw-coloured frequently with paired black spots, oval and elongate with a narrow tip anteriorly and a slight hump above the spinnerets.
 Their legs are very long and decorated with spots and setae, same color as body, and bear setae with dark spots at their bases.

 Species

 As of September 2025, this genus includes five species: